akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

 The collection comes with a pre-script to deal with the authentication specificities when using a PIM Connection.

-Fill the environment variables with your PIM connection values.
+Fill the environment variables with your PIM connection values, and it will automatically generate an `access_token` if the credentials you provide are valid.
 You can leave `subscriberId` and `subscriptionId` blank for now.

 ![postman-collection.png](../img/aep/postman-collection.png)